neurosim/MLP_NeuroSim_V3.0/README.md

 The MLP+NeuroSim framework was developed by [Prof. Shimeng Yu's group](http://shimeng.ece.gatech.edu/) (Georgia Institute of Technology).
 The model is made publicly available on a non-commercial basis.
 Copyright of the model is maintained by the developers, and the model is distributed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 International Public License](http://creativecommons.org/licenses/by-nc/4.0/legalcode)

 This is the released version 3.0 (Feb, 2019) for the tool.
 This version extends the algoritihm weights from (0,1) in V2.0 to (-1,1) in V3.0.
 Besides, more training algorithms such as momentum method, Adagrad, RMSprop, Adam are added.
-The digital eNVMs based synaptical array supports parallel read-out.
+The digital eNVMs based synaptical array supports parallel read-out to reduce latency.

 Developers: Pai-Yu Chen, Xiaochen Peng and Yandong Luo
 PI: Prof. Shimeng Yu, Georgia Institute of Technology